lcherone/LXD-UI/README.md

 **WIP:***

-A LXD user interface, powered by electron-vue, which will allow you to manage your local LXC containers in a GUI.
+A LXD user interface, powered by electron-vue, which will allow you to manage local LXC containers in a GUI.

 **Current features:**

  - List, start and stop containers
  - Shell access into containers (xterm.js), and no need to setup any certificates.

-More to come...
+> More to come...
 It my first project playing with electron-vue, contributions/feedback is very welcome.

-> testing it...

-#### Download
+#### Download (.AppImage)

-The latest build (.AppImage) can be found in [./builds](./builds) called `lxd-ui-0.0.0-x86_64.AppImage`, just download and run it, or build it like below.
+As versions are released, they will be posted here: [https://github.com/lcherone/lxd-ui/releases](https://github.com/lcherone/lxd-ui/releases) which you can just download an run, or you can build as shown below.

 #### Build Setup